Caddy http tunnel

 Run a local server to share files¶

-Do not run this command in your home folder.
+Do not run this command in your home folder, as it will expose your entire home directory.

 mkdir -p /tmp/shared/